Poamsan

 Much of Poam Mountain is now contained in Woraksan National Park.
 Its lower slopes contain a number of important cultural artifacts, many of which are linked to the role of Haneuljae as a key transit route in the Silla and Goryeo periods.
-For example, the site of the Goryeo-era Buddhist temple of Mireuksa is located in Mireung-ni, Chungju City.
-The site of the Silla-era Buddhist temple of in Gwaneum-ni, Mungyeong-eup, Mungyeong City.
+For example, the site of the Goryeo-era Buddhist temple of Mireuksa is located in Mireung-ni, Chungju.
+The site of the Silla-era Buddhist temple of in Gwaneum-ni, Mungyeong-eup, Mungyeong.
 Stone pagodas and sculptures from these long-abandoned temples, which appear to have played a double role as temples and traveller's hostels, can still be found at the sites.